 Below, I have listed some sample homeschool schedules.

-If you are looking for ways to beat the homeschool blues of burnout and exhaustion, Be sure to subscribe for my future post.
+If you are looking for ways to beat the homeschool blues of burnout and exhaustion, Be sure to subscribe for our future articles.

 Example Homeschool Schedules